keithasaurus/koda-validate/README.md

 even _if_ the types all match up, there's no assurance that the values won't change from one validator to the next.

-The role of a `Predicate` in Koda Validate is to perform additional validation _after_ the data has been verified to be of a specific type or shape.
+The role of a `Predicate` in Koda Validate is to perform additional validation _after_ the data has been verified to be of a specific type or shape(whether through a simple check or through coercion).
 To this end, `Predicate`s in Koda Validate cannot change their input types or values.
 Let's go further with our `IntValidator`:

 ```python3
 from koda_validate import *